-And this is just the tip of the iceberg of how everyone and everything on the planet benefit from the complex ecosystems that biodiversity creates.
+And this is just the tip of the iceberg of how everyone and everything on the planet benefits from the complex ecosystems that biodiversity creates.

-Biodiversity is all connected, and the truth is, we are unaware of most of these connections, so our actions can unknowingly influence links of the natural world we could not fathom.
+Biodiversity is all connected, and the truth is, we are often unaware of most of these connections, so we can unknowingly influence links of the natural world through our actions.

 These are all undeniable reasons to conserve and protect as much biodiversity as possible.